bl4de/ctf/2016/IceCTF/IceCTF_writeups.md

 #### Solution

-I've downloaded simple ELF executable and there's a flag hidden somewhere.
+We got Linux ELF executable file and there's a flag hidden somewhere.

 _strings_ does not return anything interesting, so I decided to take a look at the source code in Hopper Disassembler.
-As RE is not my strongest side, I tried to find something obvious, and I was lucky:
+As Reverse Engineering is not my very strong side, I was trying to find something obvious, and I was lucky:

 ![Code]
 (assets/re45.png)

-There's a list of _mov al, 0xXX_ instructions, obviously handle flag character by character (first three chars was just 'Ice', all flags start from 'IceCTF', so I assumed that this had to be flag).
+There's a list of _mov al, 0xXX_ instructions, obviously contains  flag character by character (all flags start from 'IceCTF', so I assumed that this had to be flag as values are from ASCII codes for  a-z, A-Z, { and } ).
 Simple Python script allows me to get the right solution:

 ```Python
 #!/usr/bin/python